-Tate's Hell State Forest is located in Franklin County, between the Apalachicola and Ochlockonee Rivers.
+Tate's Hell State Forest is located in Franklin County, between the Apalachicola and Ochlockonee rivers.
 The forest extends into the southeast corner of Liberty County, south of the Apalachicola National Forest and 1.5 miles northwest of the town of Carrabelle.
-Access Tate's Hell State Forest from U.S. Highway 98, County Road 67, or State Highway 65.
+Access Tate's Hell State Forest from U.S. Hwy.
+98, County Rd.
+67 or State Hwy.
+65.

-Many species of wildlife make their home on the forest.
-Those with confirmed sightings on Tate's Hell State Forest that are currently listed as threatened, endangered or species of special concern are: bald eagle, Florida black bear, gopher tortoise, and red-cockaded woodpecker.
-Rare plant species living on the forest include: Thick-leaved Water-willow (Justicia crassifolia), White Birds-in-a-nest (Macbridea alba), Florida Bear grass (Nolina atopocarpa), Chapman's Butterwort (Pinguicula planifolia), and Small-flowered Meadow beauty (Rhexia parviflora).
+Many species of wildlife make their home on the forest, including such rare species as the bald eagle, Florida black bear, gopher tortoise and red-cockaded woodpecker.
+Rare plant species include thick-leaved water-willow (Justicia crassifolia), white birds-in-a-nest (Macbridea alba), Florida bear grass (Nolina atopocarpa), Chapman's butterwort (Pinguicula planifolia), and small-flowered meadow beauty (Rhexia parviflora).

-The predominant hydrologic feature within the state forest is Tate's Hell Swamp, which drains toward Apalachicola River and Bay.
-The River and Bay are designated as Outstanding Florida Waters (OFWS), and are the highest priority water bodies under the Northwest Florida Water Management District's SWIM Program.
-The Apalachicola River is designated for recreation and propagation and maintenance of a healthy, well balanced population of fish and wildlife.
+The predominant hydrologic feature within the forest is Tate's Hell Swamp, which drains toward the Apalachicola River and Bay.
+The river and bay are designated as Outstanding Florida Waters, and are the highest priority water bodies under the Northwest Florida Water Management District's SWIM Program.
+The Apalachicola River is designated for recreation and propagation and maintenance of a healthy, well-balanced population of fish and wildlife.

 Apalachicola Bay is a State Aquatic Preserve with designated uses such as shellfish propagation and harvesting.
 Tate's Hell Swamp plays an important role in the function of the marshes in the upper bays south of the forest that serve as nursery areas for Apalachicola Bay.
 The Tate's Hell Swamp tributaries to East Bay include Cash Creek, High Bluff Creek, Rake Creek, Whiskey George Creek, Juniper Creek and Doyle Creek.
-The New, Ochlockonee and Crooked Rivers are the major rivers that adjoin the state forest.
-Numerous other creeks flow throughout the forest including such named creeks as: Alligator, Bear, Cow, Deep, Fish, Gully Branch, Graham, Sunday Rollaway, Pine Log, Roberts, Sanborn, Sandbank, Trout, Womack, and two Juniper Creeks.
-There are no lakes, however several ponds have formed in old pits and numerous natural shallow ponds occur throughout the forest.
+The New, Ochlockonee and Crooked rivers are the major rivers that adjoin the state forest.
+Numerous other creeks flow through the forest, including such named creeks as Alligator, Bear, Cow, Deep, Fish, Gully Branch, Graham, Sunday Rollaway, Pine Log, Roberts, Sanborn, Sandbank, Trout, Womack, and two Juniper creeks.
+There are no lakes; however, several ponds have formed in old pits, and numerous natural shallow ponds occur throughout the forest.

 Tate's Hell State Forest offers a variety of recreation activities for the outdoor enthusiast.
 There are 35 miles of rivers, streams and creeks available for canoeing, boating and fishing.
 A concrete boat launch site is located at Cash Creek, with additional launch sites available at locations throughout the forest.
-Fishing requires a valid license and is regulated under the direction of the Fish and Wildlife Commission.
-Picnicking at one of the many day use areas is a popular activity on the forest.
+Fishing requires a valid license and is regulated under the direction of the Florida Fish and Wildlife Conservation Commission (FWC).
+Picnicking at one of the many day-use areas is a popular activity on the forest.

 * State Forest Use Permit Required